Jacqueline Jones Royster

 Jacqueline Jones Royster is an American academic, author, and scholar of rhetoric, literacy, and cultural studies.
-She is a professor at the Georgia Institute of Technology and the former Dean of the Ivan Allen College of Liberal Arts.
+She is a professor at the Georgia Institute of Technology and the former Dean of the Ivan Allen College of Liberal Arts from 2010 to 2019.
+Royster’s work often centers on the experiences and literacy practices of African American women within rhetorical history and Black feminist theory.

 Education and career

 Royster earned a B.A. in English from Spelman College in 1970.
 She has a D.A.
 (1975) and an M.A.
 (1971) in English and Linguistics from the University of Michigan.

+She began her academic career teaching English at Spelman College and later at The Ohio State University.
 Royster taught English at Ohio State University and Spelman College.
 In 2010, she moved to Georgia Tech, where she served as Dean of the Ivan Allen College of Liberal Arts until 2019.
 She has held several leadership roles, including the 1995 Chair of the Conference on College Composition and Communication.
+After stepping down as dean, Royster continued at Georgia Tech and is now a professor emerita in the School of Literature, Media, and Communication.

 Professional contributions

-Royster's research focuses mostly on African-American women and civil rights.
-Two of her books are Traces of a Stream: Literacy and Social Change among African-American Women and Southern Horrors and Other Writings: The Anti-Lynching Campaign of Ida B. Wells, 1892-1900.
-She was a co-editor for Reader's Choice.
+Royster’s research and writing focus on African American women’s rhetoric, literacy, and social change.
+She has authored and co-authored several influential books.
+Notably, Traces of a Stream: Literacy and Social Change among African American Women examines the history of Black women’s literacy and its role in community activism.
+She also co-edited Southern Horrors and Other Writings: The Anti-Lynching Campaign of Ida B. Wells, 1892–1900 in 1997.
+Royster’s later works include Profiles of Ohio Women, 1803–2003 and the co-authored Feminist Rhetorical Practices: New Horizons for Rhetoric, Composition, and Literacy Studies(2012).
 She also co-edited Calling Cards: Theory and Practice in the Study of Race, Gender, and Culture'.
 In 2003, she co-edited a college writing textbook called Critical Inquiries: Readings on Culture and Community.
+Royster has contributed to education through editorial work as well, serving as a consulting writer for the Writer’s Choicetextbook series and as co-editor of the Reader’s Choice literature series for high school students.